The Citadel of Chaos

 The Citadel of Chaos is a single-player adventure gamebook written by Steve Jackson and illustrated by Russ Nicholson.
 Originally published by Puffin Books in 1983, the title is the second gamebook in the Fighting Fantasy series.
 It was later republished by Wizard Books in 2002.
 The gamebook was also adapted into a video game.

 Rules

 Story

-The Citadel of Chaos is a fantasy scenario in which the player takes the role of an adventurer magician hero must navigate the hazardous castle of the evil wizard Balthus Dire.
-To confront Dire, the player must avoid monsters and collecting several artefacts that will allow passage past guardians to the villain's inner sanctum.
+The Citadel of Chaos is a fantasy scenario in which the player takes the role of an adventurer magician hero who must navigate the hazardous castle of the evil wizard Balthus Dire.
+To confront Dire, the player must avoid monsters and collect several artefacts that will allow passage past guardians to the villain's inner sanctum.

 Reception

 Marcus L. Rowland reviewed The Citadel of Chaos for the June 1983 issue of White Dwarf, rating the title a 9 out of a possible 10.
 Rowland called The Citadel of Chaos "an exciting adventure", and noted that the book's introduction of magic as an extra characteristic "adds a new range of decisions to encounters".

 Karen L. Miller, staff writer at Reading Eagle, stated that the title featured "an elaborate combat system with adventure score sheets.
 This way you read and at the same time...conquer the dreaded sorcerer at the heart of The Citadel of Chaos".